-The Wonsowicz text book contains numerous practical "Problems" and quizzes throughout each chapter.
+The Wonsowicz text book contains numerous practical "Problems" and quizzes.
 Please come to class with written notes of your answers to these questions.
 They are an important part of the assigned reading; many will be discussed during class, and students will be called on to provide their answer and rationale for reaching it.